Grand Palace (Wat Phra Kaew) – Bangkok

 – Should wear long pants or skirt.
 No sleeveless shirt for both men and women.

 – Prepare umbrella, sunglasses, and hat because during daytime is very hot.
-Also, a camera with full battery and extra memory because you don’t want to miss taking the nice picture.
+Also, a camera with a full battery and extra memory because you don’t want to miss taking the nice picture.